 Tel. - None Listed | Email - gbennett (at) ecosystemmarketplace.com

-Genevieve Bennett is a Research Analyst at Ecosystem Marketplace, contributing market tracking and analysis to both the water and biodiversity programs.
+Genevieve Bennett is a Senior Associate at Ecosystem Marketplace, contributing market tracking and analysis to both the water and biodiversity programs.
+She is the lead author of "Charting New Waters: State of Watershed Payments 2012," a co-author of the "State of Biodiversity Markets 2011" report, and has written on water and biodiversity finance for Ecosystem Marketplace as well as Environmental Finance magazine and The Little Biodiversity Finance Book.
 Prior to joining Ecosystem Marketplace, she managed a demand assessment project for the Willamette Partnership in Oregon, modeling how risk and uncertainty affect demand for environmental credits in the Willamette marketplace.
 Genevieve has also held positions at the United Nations, the NYU School of Public Service, the Breakthrough Institute, and as a lecturer with the Clark Fork Watershed Education Program.
 She holds an MS in Environmental Policy & Regulation from the London School of Economics and a BA from New York University.

 Beto was born and raised in São Paulo, Brazil, where he obtained an AA degree in industrial chemistry from Escola Técnica Oswaldo Cruz and worked as an ecotourism guide in the Atlantic rainforest, while pursuing nature photography and rock climbing.
 Beto holds a Bachelor's of Science in Conservation and Resources Studies from the University of California, Berkeley, and an MBA in Strategic Leadership from the Dominican University of California.
 His previous work experience includes being Director of the Brazil Program of the Rainforest Action Network, promoting forest policies, community economic development and indigenous land demarcation in the Amazon region.
 He also worked for Aguirre International, evaluating environmental programs for AmeriCorp-USA during President Clinton's administration and was the Manager of Sustainable Harvesting at Shaman Pharmaceuticals, developing ethnobotanical drugs from rainforest medicinal plants.
 As the Executive Director of Adopt-A-Watershed, he worked on watershed conservation through place-based learning methodologies.
 Beto also was a Program Officer with the Goldman Environmental Foundation, selecting finalists for the Goldman Environmental Prize and evaluating project proposals for funding.
 Beto has also consulted for Aveda Cosmetics, Conservation International, Instituto Terra, Occupational Knowledge International, and Wildlife Conservation Network, among others.
 He was co-chair of Grantmakers Without Borders and currently sits on the board of the Global Greengrants Fund, Earth Island Institute, and the Environmental Law Defenders Center.
 He is fluent in Portuguese, English, and Spanish.